iwalton3/swapi-vanilla-dx/README.md

-# SWAPI Client - Vanilla JavaScript Framework
+# SWAPI Client - Zero-Dependency Vanilla JavaScript Framework

 Please note: This is EXPERIMENTAL and CLAUDE-generated code.
 The idea behind this project was to create a web framework as close to a modern web framework as possible that has